 For two weeks I did not see him, and he went home to see his family for the holidays.
 So I was feeling like lost by then.

-First thing he wanted to do was take me home to meet his family for the weekend.
+The first thing he wanted to do was take me home to meet his family for the weekend.
 I thought to myself do I go and meet the family?
-Of course I got to meet his mom and dad, and then his grandparents.
+Of course, I got to meet his mom and dad, and then his grandparents.
 Low and behold his grandfather embarrassed him by singing to me with his guitar "Beautiful Blue Eyes", and when he finished it on his guitar, then he told me that was from his grandson to me.
 Talk about embarrassed........my new friend was feeling a bit out on a limb.
-By the time we got back home from our trip, then the first thing he said to me was don't get any ideas about us.
-I figured now you have done it.
+By the time we got back home from our trip, then the first thing he said to me was for me not to get any ideas about us.
+I figured now that you have done it.
 You blew your chances for this guy caring about you at all.
-I thought he sincerely was into me, but at that moment I felt that it was not happening.
+I thought he sincerely was into liking me, but at that moment I felt that it was not happening.

 My husband was the kind of guy that wrote love poems to me on special occasions and always treasured me.
 We raised three kids together and did our best to help out with our grandchildren but crisis after crisis hit us, and we had to face them and wonder how our marriage would survive all the rough times.
 If it was not financial disasters, then it was medical.

-I also had to raise a trouble child to begin with as we adopted an 8 year old, and then when he was 14 our daughter came along.
+I also had to raise a troubled child, to begin with as we adopted an 8-year-old, and then when he was 14 our daughter came along.
 Then to top all of it off along comes our youngest son.
 So life was difficult but manageable for us.

 When I ask myself why did we survive all the things we have, then I realized what it was we had together.
-We had a marriage built on faith and trust, and being able to roll with the punches that were thrown at us during our 36 years of marriage.
-So when my husband came down with a brain tumor in 1990, then I wondered how we were going to deal with it.
+We had a marriage built on faith and trust, and being able to roll with the punches that were thrown at us during our 42 years of marriage.
+I look back to the day my husband was diagnosed with a brain tumor in 1990, then I wondered how we were going to deal with it.
 We did not know after they operated for two weeks that is was not malignant.
 I am thankful for the surgeons that saved my husband.
 Sure it caused a lot more medical care, but we made it.
 I had to think about my faith on many days, when I had to take care of my two little ones by myself.
 I asked myself why we were able to endure all these things.
 I think the meaning is what you call real love.
 Love that keeps on ticking like a watch, and never stops.

-I am looking forward to sharing my 37th wedding anniversary with my husband.
+I am looking forward to sharing my 43rd wedding anniversary with my husband.
 For we still must use our faith to keep us going day after day, when all things affect our lives.
-The greatest thing we faced was losing our oldest 40 year old son to a train accident and facing the fact that we would never see him again.
-The only thing that give us comfort is that fact that our son was not afraid of death,and I think maybe he saw the things we lived by and finally realized what it was in his life that really was important.
+The greatest thing we faced was losing our oldest 40-year-old son to a train accident and facing the fact that we would never see him again.
+The only thing that gives us comfort is that fact that our son was not afraid of death, and I think maybe he saw the things we lived by and finally realized what it was in his life that really was important.
 Love rubs off on those you most care about in your life.
 I wish for everyone to find that person that completes them and makes them a soul mate for life.
 Become good friends first, then you can see the true person inside.